Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

-The core of the mechanism is computing a pairwise score between each query and all keys, which is then scaled and normalized via softmax to produce attention weights.
-The final output is a weighted sum of the values.
+The core of the mechanism is computing pairwise scores between each query and all keys, which are then scaled and normalized via softmax to produce attention weights.
+The final output is a weighted sum of the values:

 where $d_k$ denotes the dimensionality of the key (and query) vectors.
 This mechanism's global receptive field is critical for a centralized MARL critic to model system-wide, long-range interactions.
 Multi-head attention performs this computation in parallel, capturing diverse interaction patterns that are especially useful for a shared actor learning a generalizable policy.
-Furthermore, recent theoretical work investigating self-attention through the lens of interacting entities has provided a strong motivation for its application in modeling the complex dynamics of multi-agent systems\cite{Ustaomeroglu2025HyperSelfAttention}.
+Furthermore, recent theoretical work investigating self-attention through the lens of interacting entities has provided a strong motivation for its application in modeling the complex dynamics of multi-agent systems \cite{Ustaomeroglu2025HyperSelfAttention}.